zakarumych/edict/README.md

 * [`Scheduler`] that can run [`System`]s in parallel using provided executor.

+* Coroutines support.
+  Edict provides [`flow`] module that allows spawning coroutines that can access [`World`] when they are running.
+  Coroutines can be spawned attached to an entity in which case they will be cancelled automatically when polled if entity is despawned.
+  Edict intentionally doesn't provide any low-level futures that will do the waiting, this is left to the user or other libraries (engine) to implement.
+  [`Flows`] instance is the executor type that takes care of collecting and running coroutines.
+  Simply call [`Flows::execute`] each tick using the same [`World`] instance.

 ### no_std support

 `edict` can be used in `no_std` environment but requires `alloc`.